Last updated: October 2, 2023

 - Being part of a routine fitness-for-duty- medical exam

-- Upon reasonable suspicion that the employee is under the influence.
-The behavior on which the reasonable suspicion is based must be documented by the employer within 24 hours or prior to release of test results and a copy of such document must be given to the employee upon request.
+- Upon a reasonable suspicion that the employee is under the influence.
+The behavior on which the reasonable suspicion is based must be documented by the employer within 24 hours or before release of test results and a copy of such document must be given to the employee upon request.

-If an employee tested positive to drug testing, he/she can contest the result or offer explanation in not more than five days after the result has been released.
-If an employee has not been tested positive to drug or been in rehabilitation program or treatment program, no disciplinary action may be taken against such an employee if he voluntarily seeks treatment for substance abuse.
-Although employee who test positive to drug testing can be subjected to relevant disciplinary action, but rehabilitation and counselling must also be offer to such an employee.
+If an employee tests positive for drugs, they can contest the result or offer an explanation in not more than five days after the result has been released.
+If an employee has not tested positive for drugs or been in a rehabilitation program or treatment program, no disciplinary action may be taken against such an employee if he voluntarily seeks treatment for substance abuse.
+Although employees who test positive for drug testing can be subjected to relevant disciplinary action, rehabilitation, and counseling must also be offered to such an employee.

 Denial of employees’ compensation claim